Desdesdesgo/vue-scrollwatch/README.md

 - name: the `name` options assigned to the element
 - top: el.offsetTop minus `offset` assigned to the element

+### jumpTo(name)

+Exposed the element that has the option `name` equal to the given `name` at the viewpoint without scrolling.

 ### scrollTo(name)

 Scrolls the content to expose the element that has the option `name` equal to the given `name` at the viewpoint.
+Returns a promise.

 ### setAdjustPositionAfterInsertion(value)

 If you insert any elements above `currentNode().el` it will move down and may even disappear below the bottom of the scrolling area observed.
-But the library is aware of this situation and automatically adjust the scrolling position so that visible elements do not move.
+But the library is aware of this situation and automatically adjusts the scrolling position so that visible elements do not move.

 But when the element with `v-scroll-watch` directive is not a standard